 Tall Fescue (Turf-Type)

 Kentucky 31 Tall Fescue is often sold in retail stores.
-Some bags will say “For field and turf use” while smaller bags may just say it is for lawns.
+Some bags will say “For Field and Turf Use” while smaller bags may just say it is for lawns.
 It is actually a field grass.

-These grasses originated in Europe and are among the finest textured grasses.
-Fine Fescues are known for their shade tolerance.
-They cannot tolerate heat or drought conditions and are best adapted for the cooler regions of the U.S. Creeping Red does better in cooler, wetter regions.
+However, they cannot tolerate high heat, direct sunlight (some varieties) or extreme drought conditions found in parts of the U.S. Creeping Red does better in cooler, wetter regions.
 If planted in full sun, it will usually die.
-They do not survive well outside of their adaptation zone.
+They usually do not survive well outside of heavily shaded spots.

 Fine Fescue types:

 Chewings Fescue, Creeping Red Fescue (spreads via rhizomes), Hard Fescue, Sheep Fescue

 With the advancement of Turf Type Tall Fescue, now in Extreme Shade Grass Blends they often put Turf Type Tall Fescue varieties that do equally well in shade, with the advantage of being able to handle direct sun and drought better.
 Mustang II and Midnight varieties are excellent shade tolerant tall fescue varieties and midnight is a rhizomatous variety.

 Ryegrass is often used in the southern states to overseed winter Bermuda.
 It also makes a quality turfgrass is cooler areas of the U.S. and in parts of the transition zone.
 Ryegrass is best when mixed with at least three different varieties.

 Perennial Ryegrass is the only cool season grass that is overseeded on Bermudagrass greens.
 Some varieties of P. ryegrass has the ability to survive well when mowed at extremely low heights, down to 1/2" tall.
 In the spring when the dominate Bermudagrass is waking up, then the grass is cut down to 1/4" and kills off the P. ryegrass.